 How to Apply

-Students must apply to Umoja Diop Scholars through the Umoja Community Student Application Portal.
+Students must apply to Umoja Diop Scholars through the online application.

 Following your application we will contact you to schedule an appointment with a counselor.
 A counselor will assist you to create and/or update your student educational plan and provide permission numbers for our courses.

 - Courses dedicated and centered around Black students and our practices

 - Strengthening written, oral, and critical thinking skills

 - Participating in academic enrichment and co-curricular activities